drloring/katacoda-scenarios/java-ms-config/java-2/step1.md

 </pre>

 Since we're using a different VM than previously, we need to export our JAVA_HOME environment variable `export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`{{execute}}.
-Now run `chmod +x ./gradlew`{{execute}} to make gradlew executable.
+Now run `mvn clean install -DskipTests`{{execute}} to make the executable.
+Notice that we are skipping tests for now, we'll address that later.
-Before we can compile, we need to update the gradle version `./gradlew wrapper --gradle-version 7.0`{{execute}}

 Once you see `Build Successful`, you can continue with the following commands

 Start a redis server in the background with the docker command `docker run --name myredis -d --rm -p 6379:6379 redis`{{execute}}

-Run`./gradlew bootRun &`{{execute}} in the background.
+Run`java -jar target/target/rest-service-0.0.1-SNAPSHOT.jar &`{{execute}} in the background.

 Run the following command to verify that the spring boot application is running `curl http://localhost:8080/greeting`{{execute}} to display the Hello World message with an increasing counter.
 You can stop and start the web application and the count will be saved in redis until redis is restarted.

-So, in this example, we cheated by running bootRun before running gradle build, circumventing the unit tests.
-If we kill the redis server with `docker kill myredis`{{execute}}, then  run `./gradlew build`{{execute}}, we'll have test failures.
+So, in this example, we skipped the tests on compilation.
+If we kill the redis server with `docker kill myredis`{{execute}}, then  run `mvn clean install`{{execute}}, we'll have test failures.
 We don't want our unit tests to depend on externally running services, so in the next step, we'll learn how to use Spring application.properies to swap out redis backing services based on where we are running the web service.